a16z/jolt/HowToTable.md

 ### 1. `NUM_SUBTABLES` and `NUM_MEMORIES`

 These associated constants specify the number of subtables and memories used in the strategy.
-Replace `NUM_SUBTABLES` and `NUM_MEMORIES` with the desired values.
-Often these constant parameters will be a function of `C`.
+Replace `NUM_SUBTABLES` and `NUM_MEMORIES` with the desired values. `NUM_MEMORIES` is typically a multiple of `C`.

 ```rust
 const NUM_SUBTABLES: usize = <desired_value>;